/ seo-glossary / What Is Local Pack? SEO Glossary

 Conclusion

-The local pack is the most valuable piece of SERP real estate for any business serving a local area.
+The local pack is among the most valuable pieces of SERP real estate for any business serving a local area.
 Ranking in those three spots means high-visibility placement, prominent review displays, and access to searchers with strong purchase intent.
-The path to local pack rankings runs through a well-optimized Google Business Profile, consistent business information, strong review signals, and local authority building.
-For businesses that depend on local customers, optimizing for the local pack should be the number one SEO priority.
+The path to local pack rankings runs through a verified and well-optimized Google Business Profile, consistent business information, strong review signals, and local authority building.
+For businesses that depend on local customers, optimizing for the local pack should be a top SEO priority.